ishanpranav/rebus/Design.md

 ### Exploration
 To explore, a player instructs a spacecraft to travel to one of six regions adjacent to it.

 _Wealth_ is a game currency stored virtually within the microcomputer.
-Every time wealth is added to a player\'s negative balance, 10% of the income is levied as an interest penalty.
+Every time wealth is added to a player\'s negative balance, ten percent of the income is levied as an interest penalty.
+Banker\'s rounding is used to approximate interest amounts to the nearest integer.

 Attempting to move a spacecraft into a region incurs a fuel cost measured in wealth.